 (Corrects paragraph 7 to say Laird supplied antennae, not anti-heat devices, for the London Underground)

-Laird, which makes electromagnetic shielding and heat control components for wireless devices, reported a 17 percent rise in full-year underlying pretax profit to 60.7 million pounds, propped up by acquisitions and growing demand in the smart-device market.
+March 1 (Reuters) - Laird Plc, which makes electromagnetic shielding and heat control components for wireless devices, said full-year profit rose 17 percent, propped up by acquisitions and growing demand in the smart-device market.

-Laird's shares were marginally up at 248.6 pence on the London Stock Exchange at 0955 GMT on Friday. ($1 = 0.6588 British pounds) (Reporting By Richa Naidu; Editing by Robin Paxton and Don Sebastian)
+Laird’s shares closed at 247.9 pence on the London Stock Exchange on Thursday. ($1 = 0.6588 British pounds) (Reporting By Richa Naidu; Editing by Robin Paxton)